Stock Splits, Reverse Splits, and Share Consolidations

 Institutional requirements: Many institutional investors can’t (or won’t) hold “penny stocks.”
 Reverse splits make shares technically investable for these buyers.

-The durable lesson: Reverse splits are often distress signals.
-The company's stock has fallen so far that it risks delisting.
-While the split itself doesn't destroy value, the underlying problems that caused the price decline are very real.
+What the data confirms: Reverse splits are often distress signals.
+The company’s stock has fallen so far that it risks delisting.
+While the split itself doesn’t destroy value, the underlying problems that caused the price decline are very real.

 Regulatory Changes (2025)